Guiding Your Legal Journey with Expertise

 In Florida construction law, knowing the difference between a release of lien and a satisfaction of lien can mean the difference between

-Confused construction worker holding a Notice of Contest of Lien with a 60-day deadline on a construction site
+Confused Florida construction worker holding a Notice of Contest of Lien with a 60-day deadline.

 In Florida, a construction lien is a powerful tool for contractors, subcontractors, and suppliers to secure payment.
 However, receiving a Notice of